-Yisa Akinbolaji is a Winnipeg full-time mixed-media artist.
-He has extensively engaged in numerous solo and group art exhibitions (local and international) for more than twenty five years.
-Yisa a Canadian citizen was featured on the cover of Art Business News, New York, in November 2011 for his distinctive painting technique.
-His dexterity and uncompromising creative freedom as registered in his colour usage has earned him several commissioned projects in paintings and wall mosaic.
+Yisa Akinbolaji is an established Winnipeg full-time interdisciplinary artist.
+Yisa is a first black artist to have his work displayed at the Senate of Canada (2020).
+He has extensively engaged in numerous solo and group art exhibitions (local and international) for more than thirty years.
+Yisa, a Canadian citizen originally from Nigeria was featured on the cover of Art Business News, New York, in November 2011 for his distinctive painting technique.
+His dexterity and uncompromising creative freedom as registered in his colour usage has earned him several commissioned projects in paintings and mosaic installation.

 Yisa has lived and practiced art in Winnipeg, Canada since 1997.
 Yisa was elected to the membership of Manitoba Society of Artists in 2000, becoming its President in 2001 at the 100th Anniversary and serving until 2003.
 Before immigrating to Canada in 1997, Yisa Akinbolaji was recognized as a leading Nigerian artist with his work and biography included in Nigerian Artists: A Who's Who and Bibliography (1993) compiled and edited by Bernice Kelly and Janet L. Stanley of the Smithsonian Institution Libraries, Washington.
 D.C.
 Yisa has also been featured in live radio and television art events.
 Between 1988 and 1997, Yisa taught Fine Art at the Lagos State Model College, Badore.
 In 1988 and 1989 he was adjunct Drawing and Painting Instructor at the Lagos State College of Education, Ijanikin.